perebaj/jjhandbook/work/tino.md

     - I was recognized by the team for this initiative because the whole process was documented, so a black box was transformed into a white box.
     - Basically, we reduce the time to unlock the credit from 1 day to minutes, so the client can buy more, and we contribute to the company Goal.
 Increase the average spending of the clients.
     - I follow all the rules of the company, including using the existing libraries to structure logs, metrics and alerts to monitor the process.
+- Reduce the amount of tickets to the support team to near zero.
+Happy clients.

 # Quarter 3 Jun-Aug